Leslie Maygar

 Lieutenant Colonel Leslie Cecil Maygar, VC, DSO, VD (27 May 1868 – 1 November 1917) was an Australian recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
 He was awarded the VC for facilitating the rescue of a dismounted man while under severe rifle fire in 1902 during the Second Boer War.
 He later served at Gallipoli during the First World War, and died of wounds after being strafed during the Battle of Beersheba as part of the Sinai and Palestine campaign.

 Early life

 He was born on 27 May 1868, at Dean Station, near Kilmore, Victoria.
 The seventh child of Edwin Willis and Helen Maygar (née Grimshaw), his full name was Edgar Leslie Cecil Willis Walker Maygar.
 The Victorian birth certificate is recorded as Edgar Leslie Cecil W. MAYGER, registered at Greensborough, Victoria.
-Both of his parents were originally from Bristol, England.
-There was a long-standing family belief that his father's family were originally political refugees from Hungary.
-Research into the Maygar family history has disproved the Hungarian connection as his ancestors have been traced to Wells, Somerset.
-It is possible that confusion originated from the similarity between Maygar and Magyar.
+Both of his parents were originally from Bristol, England and the Maygar family tree has been traced to Wells, Somerset in 1640.

 Educated at state schools in Kilmore and Alexandra, his family moved north to the Strathbogie Ranges region of Ruffy when he was about 20 years old, where he worked on his father's property.
 In March 1891 he enlisted in the Victorian Mounted Rifles.